JakeTompkins/PathFinder/README.md

 ## PathFinder

-PathFinder is a light web app that demonstrates path finding when the computer is aware of the state of the entire grid.
+PathFinder is a light web app that demonstrates two path finding algorithms.

 ### Instructions